womat/mbserver/README.md

 with additional functions:
 - support multiple Modbus Devices
 - Modbus RTU is working
-- communication errors doesn'nt stop the server process
+- communication errors doesn't stop the server process

 The Golang Modbus Server (Slave) responds to the following Modbus function requests: